Cahill Works Tiny Homes

 Outlets

-Each outlet within our tiny houses is meticulously wired to accommodate a 20 amp connection, surpassing the standard 15 amp wiring and receptacles typically found in cheaper installations.
+Each outlet within our tiny houses is wired to accommodate a 20 amp connection, surpassing the standard 15 amp wiring and receptacles typically found in cheaper installations.
 In our pursuit of enhanced aesthetics, every outlet is equipped with a decorator-style receptacle featuring a screwless faceplate.
 Moreover, our non-GFCI receptacles are furnished with USB Type-A and Type-C high-speed charging capabilities.

 In strict adherence to code compliance and safety, our kitchen, bathroom, and outdoor outlets are equipped with GFCI connections.
 Our commitment to NOAH certification mandates the inclusion of two dedicated 20 amp GFCI kitchen outlets above the counter, along with a 20 amp GFCI beneath the cooktop.
 Additionally, a dedicated 20 amp GFCI is provided for those considering the replacement of a standard toilet with an electric or gas incinerating toilet.